Gerald Edelman strengthens their Wealth Management Services with announcement of new Director, David Horowitz

-There are several specific risks in PE investing, given the inherently illiquid nature of the investments and the need to lock-up capital for several years.
+There are several specific risks in private equity investing, given the inherently illiquid nature of the investments and the need to lock-up capital for several years.

 What are the key risks?

-There are, broadly, five key risks to PE investing:
+There are, broadly, five key risks to private equity investing:

 1. Operational Risk

 Operational risk is the risk of loss resulting from inadequate processes and systems supporting the organisation.
 It is a key consideration for investors regardless of the asset classes that PE funds invest into.

 This is the risk that investors are not able to provide their capital commitments and is effectively the ‘investor default risk’.
 PE funds typically do not call upon all the committed investor capital and only draw capital once they have identified investments.
 Funding risk is closely related to liquidity risk, as when investors are faced with a funding shortfall they may be forced to sell illiquid assets to meet their commitments.

 3. Liquidity Risk

 This refers to an investor's inability to redeem their investment at any given time.
 PE investors are ‘locked-in’ for between five and ten years, or more, and are unable to redeem their committed capital on request during that period.
 Additionally, given the lack of an active market for the underlying investments, it is difficult to estimate when the investment can be realised and at what valuation.